-Timur, better known, as Tamerlane, was a fourteenth century warlord, ruler of the last of the great nomadic empires that ravaged the Eurasian Steppe.
+Timur, better known as Tamerlane, was a fourteenth century warlord, the ruler of the last of the great nomadic empires that ravaged the Eurasian Steppes.
 At the zenith of his power, his empire stretched across Europe, Asia, and northern Africa, claiming over seventeen million lives in the process.
 While not related to Genghis Khan, Timur considered himself an heir to Genghis’ tradition and endeavored to exceed his achievements.
 To that end, he was nearly successful.

 In the winter of 1404, Tamerlane was poised to invade Ming China, a victory that would have made his empire even larger than that of Genghis.
 His invasion would be cut short as a brutal storm descended on him, inundating his armies.
 Sadly, for Timur, he contracted influenza and died before he could complete his campaign.
 Tamerlane was embalmed with rose water and fragrant spices before being carried back to Samarkand where he was laid to rest in a family tomb.

-Regardless, On June 20, 1941 Mikhail Mikhaylovich Gerasimov and his team proceeded with their exhumation.
+Regardless, on June 20, 1941, Mikhail Mikhaylovich Gerasimov and his team proceeded with their exhumation.
 The entire process was meticulously performed and well documented, starting with the tombs of his family members before finally lifting the stone on Timur’s sarcophagus.
 Immediately the room was filled with the smell of fragrant spices and roses.
-It was so powerful that it alarmed many of the archaeologists.
-Inside the sarcophagus they found another inscription: “Whomever opens my tomb shall unleash an invader more terrible than I.” Not to keep Stalin waiting, Gerasimov packed up the remains and artifacts and had them shipped back to Moscow.
+It was so powerful that it alarmed many of the archeologists.
+Inside the sarcophagus they found another inscription, “Whomever opens my tomb shall unleash an invader more terrible than I.” Not to keep Stalin waiting, Gerasimov packed up the remains and artifacts and had them shipped back to Moscow.

-History would record that Stalingrad was the turning point in operation Barbarosa, where the Soviets were finally able to stop Hitler’s war machine.
-A strong argument could be made to say that Barbarosa was Germany’s greatest blunder and directly influenced their ultimate defeat.
-One cannot deny that Hitler was a greater scourge than Timur, and like Timur it was one cold, and exceptionally bitter winter that stood between him and total conquest.
+History would record that Stalingrad was the turning point in Operation Barbarossa, where the Soviets were finally able to stop Hitler’s war machine.
+A strong argument could be made to say that Barbarossa was Germany’s greatest blunder and directly led to their ultimate defeat.
+One cannot deny that Hitler was a greater scourge than Timur and, like Timur, it was one cold, and exceptionally bitter winter that stood between him and total conquest.